Xander Schauffele What's In The Bag?

 - Read our full Titleist Vokey SM9 Wedge Review

 His putter of choice has changed a couple of times in the last year or so.
 At one point he had the Odyssey Stroke Lab Tuttle in there, an Odyssey Toulon Design prototype and also a Stroke Lab 7 too.
-Since the Memorial at the start of June, Xander had opted for an armlock putter, despite being very vocal about that style of putter being banned. (opens in new tab)He used the armlock variation of the O-Works Red #7 CH in the bag and clearly he enjoys the head shape of that putter because his new prototype model has the same fang design.
+He then put an Odyssey O-Works Red #7 CH in the bag and clearly he enjoys the head shape of that putter because his new prototype model has the same fang design.

 Callaway Chrome Soft X

 Finally his ball is the Callaway Chrome Soft X. It comes as no surprise to us that top professionals like Schauffele, Jon Rahm and Sam Burns use the Callaway Chrome Soft X golf ball.
 One of the big reasons here is the distance on offer because the X is one of the fastest balls we've tested.